AA Meeting Schedule:

 July 3 (Friday)

 The Divas Trio presents a “Tribute to the Troops” show at the Monticello Opera House, including soulful harmonies and heartfelt renditions of beloved military anthems and patriotic favorites.
-For ickets visit monticellooperahouse.org or call 850-997-4242.
+For tickets visit monticellooperahouse.org or call 850-997-4242.

 July 4 (Saturday) Monticello's 250th July 4th Celebration takes place a Memorial Stadium on Water Street with vendors and activities beginning at 6:30 p.m.
 Live music starts at 7 p.m. with the Billy Rigsby Band, followed at 8:15 p.m. by Baby Gray.
 Fireworks will light the sky around 9:15 p.m.